Like a sound of sheep bells

 My only regret is that I know they’re content,

-Since if I did not know it
+Since if I didn’t know this,

 They would be content and happy